K0rmir/boardgameapi/README.md

 #### This API stores the data of over 21,000 board games.

 In order to successfully use boardapi, an API key is required.
-This should be included in the header of every requests.
+This should be included in the header of every request.

 You can register for a key, as well find the documentation and support at [boardapi.dev](https://boardapi.kormir.dev/).
 Please note this site is currently under development and is subject to change.